dirk-ostwald/A-one-way-ANOVA-tutorial/README.md

-This repository contains the materials for the TACTIC graduat school summer school statistics workshop.
+This repository contains the materials for the TACTIC graduate school summer school statistics workshop.